CHLee0801/TemporalWikiDatasets/README.md

 > idx : One number between 0-100 (Preprocessing is held in every million entities of Wikidata)
 > combine : 0 (Not combining created sets by idx) / 1 (Combine all the sets to one json file)

 We suggest you to use bash file for this part.
-You can easily modify example bash file.
+You can easily modify example bash file and type command below in terminal.
 ```
 bash wikidata_datasets.sh
 ```